 Obviously, you will have to judge for yourselves how much time and emotional labour you’re willing to invest – and I know you already invest a lot.

 I know you won’t be able to cater for everyone all the time.
 But how you communicate with people like me makes a big difference both for our decisions to stay and our decisions to leave.

 It’s possible for someone to part peaceably when they appreciate the culture of the group isn’t a good fit for their needs.
 But I’ve never known anyone leave peaceably when they’ve had conflict with an admin.

 Maybe then it should be no surprise that the Facebook groups I love the most are also the ones where I am most able to trust the admins.
 I know they can contain the shots fired at me and contain me when I don’t realise the impact I’m having.

 If I’m too much for you, there’s no shame in saying – and I think I’d prefer the honesty.
 But if you’re able and willing to keep my company, you might end up being one of the most influential people in my life.

 Because what you teach me today, I’ll take with me for years to come.

 For those curious to know more about autism, Amethyst Schaber has a treasure trove of YouTube videos (which I’ve only discovered recently and have only watched a few of, but it was all good).

-Also, in my (8 part) series on modesty for Ezer Rising, a couple of posts touch on this topic:
+Also, I wrote series on modesty for Ezer Rising, and a couple of posts touch on this topic:

 - When looking at how cultures are enforced (eg via dress codes), I looked at how to tell the difference between someone who’s controlling like Dolores Umbridge, and someone who’s mistaken.